xperiandri/blazor-fluxor/docs/README.md

  - Upgraded to Blazor 0.7.0
 ### New in 0.16.0
  - Upgraded to Blazor 0.6.0
- - Added a Task to IStore named `Initialized` that can be awaited in `OnInitAsync`
+ - Added a Task to IStore named `Initialized` that can be awaited in `OnInitializedAsync`
 ### New in 0.15.1
  - Added setTimeout workaround because Blazor won't allow calling StateHasChanged when the page loads
 ### New in 0.15.0